reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

    print("Streaming to delta sink...")
     ```

     This code writes the streaming device data in delta format to a folder named **iotdevicedata**.
-Because the path for the folder location in the **Tables** folder, a table will automatically be created for it.
+Because the path for the folder location is in the **Tables** folder, a table will automatically be created for it.

 3. In a new code cell, add and run the following code:

-    ```sql
+    ```SQL
    %%sql

    SELECT * FROM IotDeviceData;